shahadalmutairi863/Data-Science-Internship_Project/README.md

 ---

 ## 🧭 Project Summary
-This portfolio captures a real-world transformation inside a humanitarian organization, where I redesigned the data workflow into a scalable, automated, and insight-driven system.
+This project captures a real-world transformation inside a humanitarian organization, where I redesigned the data workflow into a scalable, automated, and insight-driven system.

 ---